Roger Cooke (artist): Personal life and career

 Roger Cooke was born on January 24, 1941, in Portland, Oregon.
 His interest in fine art began in his adolescence with his enrollment in Art Instruction School's Correspondence Course.
-He would eventually attend Portland State University for two years in its art program before finishing a four-year bachelor’s degree in illustration at the Art Center College of Design in Los Angeles in 1970.
+He would eventually attend Portland State University for two years in its art program before finishing a four-year bachelor’s degree in illustration at the ArtCenter College of Design in Los Angeles in 1970.
 His freelance-illustration career began in Oregon after two years with Jackson-Zendor Studio in Indianapolis, Indiana.
 His career in oil painting began in 1974.

 He married Edna Stoltzfus on September 20, 1969, and had four children.
 The two of them spent that last 40 years of his life in Sandy, Oregon, where much of his illustrations and paintings were created.
 His inspiration drew most heavily upon the nature of Oregon and the life of pioneers and Native Americans.
 Roger Cooke heavily researched his motifs before painting.
 His style is best known for its soft backgrounds and realistic people.

 Roger Cooke died on March 27, 2012, after a three year battle with Multiple Myeloma cancer.
 The website with his artwork was maintained by his wife Edna Cooke until her passing on June 7, 2017.
 The website no longer exists.

 Murals

 Native American history

-Located along the corner of Broadway and Holladay in Seaside, Oregon stands a 60-foot mural depicting the historical lifestyle of the Clatsop-Nehalem tribes.
+Located along the corner of Broadway and Holladay in Seaside, Oregon, stands a 60-foot mural depicting the historical lifestyle of the Clatsop-Nehalem tribes.
 The mural was dedicated on September 6, 2008.
 The town of Seaside celebrated the event with a community art-walk of local artists, a carving demonstration, and storytelling from, “Elaine Grinnell of the Sklallam Tribe, Roberta Basch, a Clatsop-Nehalem and Puyallup, and Doug Deur, a Clatsop-Nehalem historian.”

 One notable figure depicted in the mural is Chief Tostum of the Clatsop-Nehalem tribe in the 1800s.
 He was the last chief of the Clatsop-Nehalem tribes.
 His descendant, Diane Collier, participated in the mural’s dedication.

 Originally a transitional site in which tribes passed through while heading north or south, the nineteenth-century turned this area into a site of refuge.
 Military fortification, epidemics, and the like all contributed to the displacement of the Clatsop people.
 Some migrated northward while others headed south.
 Some more found sanctuary in what is now known as Seaside.
 Seaside, along with other sites from Bay Center, Washington to Garibaldi, Oregon, became a powerful resource for other displaced families and tribes.
 It allowed them a place to regroup and adapt to the fast-paced changes of the Pacific Northwest.